Stem-changing verbs or boot verbs are regular verbs whose root (radical)’s spelling changes in certain conjugations and with certain subjects.

 That’s why stem-changing verbs are sometimes called boot verbs or shoe verbs for us English-language learners of French.

-In what tenses do verb stems change?
+In what tenses do verb stems change in French?

 You don’t systematically change the stem of a stem-changing verb.
 You only do it when using certain tenses.